Table of Contents

 Definition and Background of Zollinger-Ellison Syndrome

-Zollinger-Ellison syndrome results from a pancreatic tumor in the non-beta islet cells, which stimulates the maximal activity of the gastric acid-secreting cells, resulting in gastrointestinal ulceration of the mucosa.
-Multiple endocrine neoplasia type 1 (MEN 1) is a familial autosomal dominant syndrome that includes Zollinger-Ellison syndrome as part of it; however, Zollinger-Ellison syndrome may still occur sporadically.
+Zollinger-Ellison syndrome results from a pancreatic tumor in the non-beta islet cells, which stimulates maximal activity of the gastric acid–secreting cells, resulting in gastrointestinal ulceration of the mucosa.
+Multiple endocrine neoplasia type 1 (MEN 1) is a familial autosomal dominant syndrome that includes Zollinger-Ellison syndrome; however, Zollinger-Ellison syndrome may occur sporadically.

 Pathophysiology of Zollinger-Ellison Syndrome

-In Zollinger-Ellison syndrome, there is hypertrophy of the stomach mucosa caused by hypergastrinemia, which increases the number of the parietal cells and the maximal output of acid.
-Acid secretion is also stimulated by gastrin leading to increased secretion of basal acid.
-Different complications may result from increased acid such as ulcerations of the gastrointestinal mucosa, malabsorption, and diarrhea.
-Malabsorption is caused by many factors such as hypersecretion of gastric acid, inactivated pancreatic enzymes and precipitation of bile salts.
+In Zollinger-Ellison syndrome, hypertrophy of the stomach mucosa is caused by hypergastrinemia, which increases the number of parietal cells and leads to maximal output of acid.
+Acid secretion also is stimulated by gastrin, leading to increased secretion of basal acid.
+Complications may result from increased acid, such as ulcerations of the gastrointestinal mucosa, malabsorption, and diarrhea.
+Malabsorption is caused by many factors, such as hypersecretion of gastric acid, inactivated pancreatic enzymes, and precipitation of bile salts.

 Epidemiology of Zollinger-Ellison Syndrome

-About 75% of cases have sporadic incidence while 25% cases are associated with multiple endocrine neoplasia (MEN) 1, that is characterized by pituitary tumors, hyperparathyroidism, and pancreatic endocrine tumors.
+About 75% of cases are sporadic, whereas 25% are associated with MEN 1, characterized by pituitary tumors, hyperparathyroidism, and pancreatic endocrine tumors.

 Spread of Zollinger-Ellison syndrome in the United States

-About 0.1 % to 1 % of patients suffering from duodenal ulcers in the United States have Zollinger-Ellison syndrome.
-And it is reported to have a similar frequency as insulinoma.
+About 0.1%–1% of patients suffering from duodenal ulcers in the United States have Zollinger-Ellison syndrome.
+It is reported to have frequency similar to insulinoma.

 Spread of Zollinger-Ellison syndrome Globally

-The incidence differs from one country to another, for example in Ireland it is reported as 0.5 cases per a million patients per year.
-In Sweden, the incidence is higher up to 1–3 cases per a million patients per year.
+Incidence differs from one country to another.
+For example, in Ireland, it is reported to be 0.5 cases per 1 million patients per year.
+In Sweden, the incidence is higher—one to three cases per 1 million patients per year.

-There is no difference based on race, and it appears that all races may be equally affected.
-Males have a slightly higher risk of developing the syndrome with a 1.3:1 male to female ratio.
-Zollinger-Ellison syndrome rarely appears in very young or old ages, with the mean age of onset being 43 years.
+There is no difference based on race, and it appears that all races are equally affected.
+Men have a slightly higher risk of developing the syndrome than women, with a 1.3:1 ratio.
+Zollinger-Ellison syndrome rarely appears in very young or very old patients, and the mean age of onset is 43 years.

 Presentation of Zollinger-Ellison Syndrome

-- Abdominal pain: It is the most common symptom presenting in more than 75 % of the patients.
-The abdominal pain is usually located in the upper abdominal region and resembles the pain felt in peptic ulcer disease.
+- Abdominal pain: It is the most common symptom, presenting in more than 75% of patients who ultimately are diagnosed with the syndrome.
+Abdominal pain usually is located in the upper abdominal region and resembles the pain felt with peptic ulcer disease.

-- Heartburn: It resembles the pain felt with gastroesophageal reflux disease.
+- Heartburn: This symptom resembles the pain associated with gastroesophageal reflux disease.

 Other less common symptoms include: